SimeonChifligarov/Problems_Mixed/README.md

 # Problems_Mixed
-Simple problems (different categories); 'Useful', 'Simple', etc.
+Simple problems to be found here ;)
+- Different categories:
+  - 'Useful'
+  - 'Simple'
+  - etc.

+Code from 2022